mouseless/baked/docs/features/coding-style.md

 c => c.Locatable()
 ```

-## Locatable Extension
+## Locatable Extensions

 Allows classes to extend locatables via composition.
-This marks a transient class
+This marks a transient
-as an entity extension when it implements implicit casting to an entity.
+class as an entity extension when it implements implicit casting to an entity.
 Methods of these extension classes are rendered under locatable group.

 ```csharp